DevCity.NET,

 thrown in for free.

-soon become a bit unwieldy (OK, so I'm a bit of a Code Junkie, so it may
+they soon become a bit unwieldy (OK, so I'm a bit of a Code Junkie, so

 problem by allowing you to access multiple databases concurrently.

-split it up into databases to keep non-overlapping groups or specialized
+can split it up into databases to keep non-overlapping groups or

-areas apart (or any other reason that you may have for splitting the
+specialized areas apart (or any other reason that you may have for

-material into separate repositories).
-Of course, there's nothing to stop
+splitting the material into separate repositories).
+Of course, there's

 Summary